 15. Bray to Greystones Cliff Walk

 The Bray to Greystones Cliff Walk is another popular trail in County Wicklow.
+In fact, it is one of the most popular Cliff Walks in Ireland.
 The walk brings walkers along a stunning coastal path, it is home to outstanding views of the Irish coastline, endless green fields and plenty of wildlife sightings galore.
 I for one, find myself itching to walk this beautiful coastal route on any hot summers day.

 The trail is 15km long and takes 3 to 4 hours to complete the full loop.
 For those of you not wanting to walk that far it is possible to walk to either Bray or Greystones and return to your car via DART.

 The Bray to Greystones walk is the perfect addition for a Dublin Itinerary.

 Parking on the Bray to Greystones: Much like Bray Head, most people park along the coastline when walking the Bray to Greystones Cliff Walk.
 These car spaces are pay and display.